Prosecutors challenge Barr's bid to change immigration rules

 Brooklyn District Attorney Eric Gonzalez says it's important that authority reside with state and local elected prosecutors because they are in the best position to determine the criminal history of someone under their jurisdiction.

-His office, for example, has a unit dedicated to reexamining cases following reports that a now-retired detective may have falsified information.
-The office has overturned a number of convictions, though they have been U.S. citizens.
+His office, for example, has a unit dedicated to reexamining convictions, an effort that began following reports that a now-retired detective may have falsified information in criminal cases decades ago, but has since expanded.
+The unit has overturned more than 20 convictions, including that of a green card holder convicted of burglary whose case was overturned because the crime never occurred — and he could have faced deportation because of the conviction.

 "Justice requires careful consideration of the facts of each case," Gonzalez said in a statement.
 "This type of evaluation is best done at the local level with a consideration of community needs."